wali-eldin-hassan/smart-seeder/README.md

 # Run all tests
 composer test

+# Run tests with coverage
+composer test-coverage

 # Or using PHPUnit directly
 ./vendor/bin/phpunit
 ```

 ## 📋 Requirements

-- PHP 8.0 or higher
+- PHP 8.2 or higher
 - Composer

 ## 🤝 Contributing